What is the best protein powder for kids?

 Based on the current evidence, the Dietary Reference Intake for protein for children aged 4-13 years is 0.95 grams per kilogram of body weight per day.
 This means that a 100 pound child needs to eat at least 43 grams of protein per day.
 Most of this protein should come from foods like eggs, meat, and legumes.
-That said, getting enough protein from normal food is hard for picky eaters and kids with dietary restrictions.
+That said, getting enough protein this way can be hard for picky eaters and kids with dietary restrictions.
 This is where protein supplements can help.

-I therefore recommend that you make protein shakes for kids with protein powder.
+I therefore recommend that you make your own protein shakes for kids with protein powder.
 That said, not all protein powders are created equal either, and many contain the same additives found in ready-to-drink protein shakes!
-Keep reading to learn why you should avoid food additives.

-Food additives are hard to digest.
-They sit in your gut for longer than food should, which gives your gut bacteria more time to eat.
-As they eat, these bacteria produce gas, which causes bloating and stomach pain.
-Gas also slows colonic transit (the amount of time it takes food to travel through the colon) and can lead to constipation.
+Food additives are hard to digest, and sit in your gut for longer than food should, which gives your gut bacteria more time to eat.
+As they eat, these bacteria produce gas, causing bloating and stomach pain.
+Gas also slows colonic transit (the amount of time it takes food to travel through the colon), which can lead to constipation.
 In the long term, food additives can disrupt regulatory pathways in the intestine and trigger the development of inflammatory bowel disease (IBD) and systemic inflammatory disorders.